MartonHorvath98/BeltingLab/README.md

 sftp> mput -r <path/…/local_dir/> <path/…/remote_dir>
 ```
 >[!IMPORTANT]
->To avoid subtle error with the transfers, make sure you have write permissions for "owner" on the source files and directories.
-Furthermore, `sfpt put` cannot create directories, only use pre-existing one, so make sure that directories with matching names to the ones you want to copy are created in the remote folder prior to the transfer!
+>***To avoid subtle error with the transfers, make sure you have write permissions for "owner" on the source files and directories.
+Furthermore, `sfpt put` cannot create directories, only use pre-existing one, so make sure that directories with matching names to the ones you want to copy are created in the remote folder prior to the transfer!***

-The raw files take up 291Gb of space, hence for some tasks (*e.g. figuring library preparation method with salmon*) a subset of 10 thousand transcripts was subsampled from each using **seqtk (v1.4)** and the bash script `getSamples.sh`.
-A seed was set to make sure the same read-pairs are retained for each sample.
-At the same time, the names of the samples as well as the paths to the forward and reverse reads were collected in the "config/samples.csv" file to ease further analysis steps.
+The names of the samples as well as the paths to the forward and reverse reads were collected in the "config/samples.csv" file to ease further analysis steps and allow looping using the `getSamples.sh` script.

 ```bash
 # Create the samples.tsv file if it does not exist